 How to Remove a Bankruptcy from Your Credit Report

-According to the Fair Credit Reporting Act (FCRA) a Chapter 7 bankruptcy can remain on your credit history for up to 10-years from the filing date.
-For a Chapter 13 bankruptcy, the maximum is seven years, like most other negative items.
-There are some key phrases in that statement that need to be clarified:
+According to the Fair Credit Reporting Act (FCRA), a Chapter 7 bankruptcy can remain on your credit history for up to 10 years from the filing date and a Chapter 13 bankruptcy can remain for a maximum of seven years.

 How Does Bankruptcy Affect My Credit Score?

-The impact of bankruptcy on a credit report can be devastating and entirely depends on the starting credit score prior to filing.
+The impact of bankruptcy on a credit report can be devastating and entirely depends on your credit score prior to filing.